CommaderDavid/Merch-Site/README.md

 #### To run this project locally you will need:

 - **webpack :**
+- **React :**

 #### To Download:

-Go to my GitHub repository here, , and click on the green 'Code' button to clone the repository, Open with GitHub Desktop OR Download the ZIP file
+Go to my GitHub repository here, https://github.com/CommaderDavid/Merch-Site, and click on the green 'Code' button to clone the repository, Open with GitHub Desktop OR Download the ZIP file

 #### Running/viewing application:

 1. Open your preferred terminal and navigate to `$cd "Insert name of folder for copy"`
-2.
+2. Upload the copy from github to the empty folder
+3. Navigate to the `merch-site` with `cd`
+4. Run `npm run start` to start the application

 --------------------------